dansmyers/IntroToCS-Spring-2021/README.md

 ### The Giant Pile of Points

 Each homework assignment and quiz will consist of a number of questions, with the typical assignment having about five questions and each quiz having four.
-Your final letter grade will be based on the total number of **questions** that you answer over the course of the semester.
+Your final letter grade will be based on the total number of **questions** that you answer correctly over the course of the semester.

 For each question on the programming assignments, **you'll receive credit if your code passes all of the autograded tests** for that question.